Amateur Radio Parity Act - End of Year Status

 “Notwithstanding the clear policy statement that was set forth in PRB-1 excluding restrictive covenants in private contractual agreements as being outside the reach of our limited preemption …we nevertheless strongly encourage associations of homeowners and private contracting parties to follow the principle of reasonable accommodation and to apply it to any and all instances of amateur service communications where they may be involved.”
 Order, DA 99-2569 at ¶ 6.

 ► Pursuant to the Middle Class Tax Relief and Job Creation Act of 2012, the FCC conducted a study on “the uses and capabilities of Amateur Radio Service communications in emergencies and disaster relief.”
 It submitted to the House and Senate a Report on the findings of its study.
 The FCC docket proceeding created an impressive record demonstrating the severe and pervasive impact of private land use regulations on Amateur Radio emergency communications.
 The record in the docket proceeding justifies the even application of FCC’s balanced, limited preemption policy to all types of land use regulation of Amateur Radio antennas.
 The FCC said, in effect, that should Congress instruct FCC to do so, it would expeditiously extend the policy.

-► Therefore, we seek cosponsors for H.R.
-4969, a Bill that would provide for regulatory parity and uniformity in land use regulations as they pertain to Amateur Radio communications.
+► The bill would provide for regulatory parity and uniformity in land use regulations as they pertain to Amateur Radio communications.
 It would do so by applying the existing FCC “reasonable accommodation” policy formally to all types of land use regulation.
 We would ask for your support of this Bill.